Realistic ENSO Dynamics Requires a Damped Nonlinear Recharge Oscillator: Choosing the Ocean Heat Content Variable

 \section{Choosing the Ocean Heat Content Variable}

-The simplest form of the RO model is a linear configuration, where Eqs.~(1) and (2) retain only linear terms: $\frac{dT_E}{dt} = R T_E + F_1 h $ and $\frac{dh}{dt} = -\varepsilon h - F_2 T_E$ \citep{Burgers05}.
+As a first step in formulating the optimal RO configuration, we explore the simplest form of the RO model—namely, the linear version—and focus our discussion on the OHCA variable.
+Here, Eqs.~(1) and (2) retain only linear terms: $\frac{dT_E}{dt} = R T_E + F_1 h $ and $\frac{dh}{dt} = -\varepsilon h - F_2 T_E$ \citep{Burgers05}.
 Table~1 lists the linear parameter values from previous studies.
-When dimensional values are used, $F_1$ and $F_2$ differ not only in units—[K$\cdot$m$^{-1}\cdot$month$^{-1}$] for $F_1$ and [m$\cdot$K$^{-1}\cdot$month$^{-1}$] for $F_2$—but also in magnitude, with $F_2$ typically exceeding $F_1$ by a factor of approximately 100.
+When dimensional values are used, $F_1$ and $F_2$ differ not only in units—K$\cdot$m$^{-1}\cdot$month$^{-1}$ for $F_1$ and m$\cdot$K$^{-1}\cdot$month$^{-1}$ for $F_2$—but also in magnitude, with $F_2$ typically exceeding $F_1$ by a factor of approximately 100.
 To enable meaningful comparison of parameter sets across studies, we present normalized values.
 For studies that report only dimensional parameters, linear terms are scaled using $\mathrm{std}(T_E) = 0.88$ and $\mathrm{std}(h_w) = 8.0$, consistent with our analysis.
 This approach is justified given that $T_E$—whether defined as Niño 3 or Niño 3.4—has comparable magnitude across studies, and as noted by \citet{Dommenget23a, Dommenget23b}, the standard deviations of $h_{eq}$ and $h_{ind}$ are similar to that of $h_w$.
 Original (unnormalized) parameter values are shown in parentheses.

 The $BJ$ and $Wyrtki$ indices, defined as $(R - \varepsilon)/2$ and $\sqrt{F_1 F_2 - (R + \varepsilon)^2/4}$, respectively, describe ENSO growth rates and dominant frequency \citep{Jin06, Lu18}.
 The expressions for these indices remain unchanged regardless of whether normalized or dimensional variables are used (see Appendix~A for details).
+In this study, following previous literature \citep[e.g.,][]{Fedorov03, Philander03, Vialard25}, the damped regime is defined in a linear sense, that is, the regime in which the annual-mean component of the BJ index is negative, i.e., $(R_0 - \varepsilon)/2 < 0$, regardless of whether the cubic nonlinearity $c_T$ is present.
+Although $c_T$ is not required in this regime, its inclusion help eliminate potential runaway effects that can be occasionally produced by a combination of noise and other nonlinear terms.
+Conversely, the self-sustained regime is defined by $(R_0 - \varepsilon)/2 > 0$.
+In this regime, the presence of $c_T$ is a necessary condition to ensure that the system remains bounded.
 Figure~\ref{fig:previous_comparison}(a) illustrates the $BJ$ and $Wyrtki$ indices corresponding to the linear parameters in previous studies.
-The $BJ$ index generally ranges between $-0.075$ and $-0.025$ [month$^{-1}$], consistently indicating a stable or damped ENSO regime.
-The $Wyrtki$ index typically falls between 0.13 and 0.17 [month$^{-1}$], corresponding to periodicities of approximately 36 to 48 months.
+The $BJ$ index generally ranges between $-0.075$ and $-0.025$ month$^{-1}$, consistently indicating a stable or damped ENSO regime.
+The $Wyrtki$ index typically falls between 0.13 and 0.17 month$^{-1}$, corresponding to periodicities of approximately 36 to 48 months.